afikri/afikri.github.io/_posts/2018-02-26-cyclic-rotation-of-array.md

 >A3 = [4,7,8,3,6]

-The solution can be either plucking out first three elements or rotate the array three times.
+The solution can be either plucking out first three elements or rotating the array three times.

 Let's solve on the first method.
 1. Create a temporary array to hold the size of N = K-1 array.